-Year Ended March 31,
+Cost of Revenues Twelve Months Ended March 3

-2010 2009
+2011 2010

 (In thousands)

 Cost of revenues:

-License fees \$ 2,780 \$ 7,178
+License fees \$ 2,91 5 \$ 2,780

-Other direct cost of revenues 408 725
+Other direct cost of revenues 5 408

-Total cost of revenues \$ 3,188 \$ 7,903
+Total cost of revenues \$ 3,21 0 \$ 3,188

-Revenues \$ 14,037 \$ 20,064
+Revenues \$ 9,18 6 \$ 14,037

-Gross margin 77.3% , 60.6%
+Gross margin 65.
+1% 77.3%

 License fees represent costs payable to content providers for use of their intellectual property in products sold.
-Our licensing agreements are predominantly on a revenue-share basis, and therefore license fees have decreased as a result of reductions in the revenue share attributable to several licensed product arrangements, renegotiation of major license agreements resulting in a lower revenue share, and a change in mix towards product for which the rights have been acquired in perpetuity.
-In addition, license fees benefited from the reversal of previously accrued license fees, following resolution of discussions with providers.
-These one-time adjustments contributed approximately 15% of margin in the period.
+Our licensing agreements are predominantly on a revenue-share basis, and therefore license fees have decreased relatively to the decrease in revenue.
+In addition, license fees for the twelve months ended March 2010 benefited from the reversal of previously accrued license fees, following resolution of discussions with providers.
+These one-time adjustments contributed approximately 15% of gross profit in the period.